 But let’s talk about the sunny part of my day.
 (A few pictures now, more to come later.)

 At Dave and Leena’s suggestion, I headed to Coos Bay, and turned north, crossed the bridge, and made a left.
 This took my onto the Trans Pacific Parkway.
-(It is true — that is the name of the road.
+(That is the name of the road.
 It does cross some water, but it absolutely does not cross the Pacific Ocean.)
 It took me to the south end of the Oregon Dunes National Recreation Area.
 I had to disturb this fellow in order to get to the envelopes so I could pay the day fee.

 But that accomplished, I found my way to an area of dunes that I had all to myself.
 And I learned something: dunes are cool!